KuligKamil/mongodb-project-workshop/tutorial/data_structure/README.md

     document_models=[User],
     multiprocessing_mode=True,
 )
 ```

+Do you see Schema in Atlas?

-Okey, but we don't have user.
+Okey, but we don't have Document.

 We use will use inheritance Document class same as BaseModel class.